apache/trafficserver/doc/admin/event-logging-formats.en.rst

     server response headers.

     .. note::
-        essh is the escaped version of this map
+        essh is the urlencoded version of this map

 .. _cssh: